 - If the vertex u has a child v with no back edge from v’s subtree, u is an articulation vertex.

-descendant(higher) relationship in the pre-order traverse, uses an extra low to
+and descendant(higher) relationship in the pre-order traverse, uses an extra

-track the lowest access counter reachable from v with back edge in the post-order
+low to track the lowest access counter reachable from v with back edge in

 The minimum spanning trees connected all vertices in most inexpensive way, used in the network routing.
 The Prim’s algorithm is greedy: